coredns/coredns/plugin/sign/README.md

     Both these dates are only checked on the SOA's signature(s).
 This concerns the DNSSEC data, the *sign* plugin will also take into account and resign if:

-     - the **mtime** of the zone has changed, since the last time it was checked.
+     - the **mtime** of the zone file has changed, since the last time it was checked.

      - the signed zone file doesn't exist on disk.